Tissue Engineering and Biofabrication Research Experiences for Undergraduates (REU) Program

 The objective of the CECT Tissue Engineering and Biofabrication REU Program is to introduce undergraduates with engineering and science backgrounds to a diverse research environment involving tissue engineering and biofabrication.
 Our four principal goals are:

-Recruitment and selection of undergraduates from institutions with varied levels of tissue engineering and biofabrication research
+- Recruitment and selection of undergraduates from institutions with varying levels of tissue engineering and biofabrication research

 The CECT REU Program will be administered through the University of Maryland, where enrolled students will be primarily located.
 Some students may be enrolled at Rice University and Wake Forest Institute for Regenerative Medicine, depending upon student interest, and these students will be managed on a case-by-case basis.
 Similarly, if interested students wish to work with investigators leading Collaborative Projects or Service Projects, then this will also be explored as long as proper oversight can be provided and maintained.